The Red Hollow Slot Canyon is a short and easy hike in Orderville, Utah, not too far from the popular Zion and Bryce national parks.

 The Red Hollow Slot Canyon trailhead is located right outside of Orderville, Utah, which is near the Zion and Bryce areas in southern Utah.

-The trail starts in a residential area, so it can be a little confusing at first.
+The trail starts in a residential area that’s actively being developed, so it can be a little confusing at first.
 You’ll know you’re at the trail parking when you see a water tank with a fence around it.

 The road to the trailhead is in good condition, and any vehicle can reach it.